natemarks/see-nate-go/README.md

    4) Add a Makefile target to build the binary in bin/
    5) Add a Makefile target to build and run
 3) Install Delve and verify debugging
+4) Add launch and process input
+   1) Add launch configuration (https://gist.github.com/natemarks/820da6df16e980dbaecddc8d358c6f8f) that runs main in debug mode
+   2) use cmd to accept the "version" subcommand and call that from the launch configuration
+   3) Remove the starter print from main.

+IDEAS:
+delve debugging next to see static variables then  use vscode run configurations to pass in data through arguments then use data drive tests for object testing then use data driven tests for log output checks